YassineMEJRI/YassineMEJRI/README.md

 Actively looking to collaborate on new interesting projects.

-Currently looking for an internship of 4 to 6 months duration starting January 2023.
 - 📫 How to reach me? email: y.mejri@outlook.com (or) yassine.mejri@ensi-uma.tn

 ### 🧰 Languages and Tools